Dozens hurt in turbulent Hawaii flight, 11 seriously

 The Airbus A330-200 began its descent immediately after the turbulence, and the crew declared an emergency because of the number of injuries on board, he said.
 Air traffic controllers gave the flight priority to land.

-The aircraft will undergo an thorough inspection and maintenance, mostly to fix components in the cabin, Snook said.
+The aircraft will undergo a thorough inspection and maintenance, mostly to fix components in the cabin, Snook said.

 Snook said he could only speculate whether some passengers hit their heads, but that was likely based on the injuries and the damage to cabin paneling.